 The XCeed is quite different from the standard Ceed hatch - only the front doors are carried over.
 Potential buyers should like the sleek roofline and chunky wheel arch extensions mean which are meant to make this compact SUV look rugged and distinctive.
 There's more ground clearance than the hatch - and you get some black plastic bits and roof rails to give the SUV vibe.
 The XCeed rides on the same platform as the Ceed hatchback, but it's 85mm longer, with most of the extra length added to the rear overhang.
 It's 48mm taller too.
 Inside, it's much more like any ordinary Ceed.
 Cabin space is on a par with the usual hatch model rather than a full-size SUV, but one key difference on plusher variants lies with the new 10.25-inch infotainment system.
 The screen is similar to the ordinary monitor, but it's sharper, brighter and quicker to load.
 The base '2'-spec models still use that older eight-inch screen, which features a reversing camera and Apple CarPlay/Android Auto smartphone-mirroring.
 Rear seat space is similar to that of the Ceed hatch, but at 426 litres, the boot is 31-litres larger than it is in that more ordinary variant.

-XCeed pricing kicks off from just under £21,000 and rises up to just under £30,000.
-There's a choice of '2' and '3'-spec variants, plus an initial 'First Edition' model.
-Grade '2' models get 16-inch alloy wheels, silver roof rails, a rear spoiler, LED bi-functional headlights, front projection fog lamps, LED daytime running lights and LED rear lights and rear fog lamps.
+XCeed pricing kicks off from just under £22,000 and rises up to just under £30,000 in conventional form.
+The PHEV plug-in model prices from around £32,000.
+The range is based around '3' and '4'-spec variants.
+Plus the conventional models get a base 'Connect' grade too, which gets you 16-inch alloy wheels, silver roof rails, a rear spoiler, LED bi-functional headlights, front projection fog lamps, LED daytime running lights and LED rear lights and rear fog lamps.
 Inside, the eight-inch touchscreen features Android Auto and Apple CarPlay compatibility, together with a reversing camera system.
 Other equipment includes a leather trimmed steering wheel and gearshift, black premium cloth upholstery, automatic lighting control, electric front and rear windows with front auto up and down functionality, keyless entry, manual air conditioning and cruise control.
 Move up to level '3' and there's 18-inch alloy wheels, privacy glass, electric and heated folding door mirrors and a window defogger.
 Step inside and there's a 10.25-inch navigation system with telematics, black cloth and part faux leather seat upholstery, heated front seats and steering wheel, dual-zone climate control, an electric park brake and rear auto up and down functionality for the electric windows, as well as a smart key and button start.
 The centre console features a sliding storage box for extra versatility and pedestrian detection is added to the Forward Collision-Avoidance Assist (FCA) system on manual models and is an optional extra for DCT versions.

 By Jonathan Crouch